Journal Of Chemical

 Once you’ve mastered the basics of pulling raw numbers, the next step is to turn those numbers into actionable insight.
 Below are a handful of strategies that separate casual browsers from power users.

 Most scholarly portals accept Boolean strings and proximity searches.
-Here's a good example: typing “chlorine AND (solubility OR partition) AND 2022” will filter out older entries and focus on the most recent quantitative work.
+To give you an idea, typing “chlorine AND (solubility OR partition) AND 2022” will filter out older entries and focus on the most recent quantitative work.
 Pair this with the “*” wildcard to capture variations like “chlorinated” or “chlorination.”

 2. Bookmark the Supplementary Material Section